sprak3000/setup-my-mac/README.md

 This `bash` script performs the following tasks in order:
 * Install [Homebrew](https://brew.sh/).
-* Use Homebrew to install various system utilities and [fish shell](https://fishshell.com/).
+* Use Homebrew to automatically install various software you would otherwise have to manually install (see `Brewfile` for list).
 * Setup fish shell to be the default shell.
 * Install the [oh-my-fish](https://github.com/oh-my-fish/oh-my-fish) package manager.
 * Use oh-my-fish to install any fish shell packages and the `gitstatus` theme.
-* Use Homebrew to automatically install various software you would otherwise have to manually install.
-* Create the directory `~/github.com`.
+* Create the directories `~/github.com`, `~/Pictures/wallpapers`.
-* Remind me of any other software I need to manually download and install or install from the App Store.
+* Remind me of any other software I need to manually download and install.

 The script endeavors to only perform a step if necessary. e.g., It attempts to detect already installed software to prevent trying to inst all it again.